code-zr0/Custom-PC/README.md

 ## Build Goals

-- **Performance**: Smooth 1440p/4K gaming and multitasking
+- **Performance**: Smooth 1440p gaming and multitasking.
+Being able to run multiple processes at once without performance impact to the system.
-- **Aesthetics**: Clean cable management, RGB accents, and a minimalist white/black theme
+- **Aesthetics**: Clean cable management, RGB accents, and a minimalist black and blue theme.
+Soft tubing for efficient and simple water flow routing.
 - **Thermals**: Efficient airflow and liquid cooling for sustained performance
 - **Future-Proofing**: Modular components for easy upgrades